bcgsc/mavis/docs/source/usermanual.rst

 Reference Files
 ..................

-There are several reference files that are required for full functionality of the |TOOLNAME| pipeline
+There are several reference files that are required for full functionality of the |TOOLNAME| pipeline.
+If the same reference file will be resused often then the user may find it helpful to set reasonable defaults.
+Default values for any of the reference file arguments can be configured through ``MAVIS_`` prefixed environment variables.
+An example environment variable file can be found under integrations_tests/example_env.sh

 Fasta sequence file(s)
 ,,,,,,,,,,,,,,,,,,,,,,,